brac10/e-commerce/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode. \*\*\*\*
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](#running-tests) for more information.

 ### `npm run build`

 ## Installing a Dependency